USS Aaron Ward (DM-34): Service history

 At that point, a third and more determined intruder appeared and dove in on Aaron Ward's stern.
 Though repeatedly struck by antiaircraft fire, the plane pressed home the attack.
 Just before crashing into Aaron Ward's superstructure, he released a bomb which smashed through her hull below the waterline and exploded in the after engine room.
 The explosion flooded the after engine and fire rooms, ruptured fuel tanks, set the leaking oil ablaze, and severed steering control connections to the bridge.
 The rudder jammed at hard left, and Aaron Ward turned in a tight circle while slowing to about 20 kn.
 Topside, the plane itself spread fire and destruction through the area around the after deckhouse and deprived mount 53 of all power and communication.
 Many sailors were killed or injured by the crash.

 For about 20 minutes, no enemy plane succeeded in penetrating her air defenses.
 Damage control parties worked feverishly to put out fires, repair what damage they could, jettison ammunition in danger of exploding, and attend to the wounded.
 Though steering control was moved aft to the rudder itself, the ship was unable to maneuver properly throughout the remainder of the engagement.
 Then, at about 18:40, the ships on her station came under a particularly ferocious air attack.
 While Little was hit by the five successive crashes that sank her, LSM(R)-195 was sunk by a single kamikaze hit; and LCS(L)-25 lost her mast to a kamikaze.
 Just before 19:00, one plane from the group of attackers targeted Aaron Ward and began his approach from about 8000 yd.
-However, the ship shoot down the attacker when he was still 2000 yd away.
+However, the ship shot down the attacker when he was still 2000 yd away.
 Another enemy then attempted to crash into her, but they, too, succumbed to her antiaircraft fire.

 Soon after, two more Japanese planes came in on her port bow.
 Though chased by American fighters, one of them succeeded in breaking away and starting a run on Aaron Ward.
 The aircraft came in at a steep dive apparently aiming at the bridge.
 Heavy defensive fire, however, forced the plane to veer toward the after portion of the ship.
 Passing over the signal bridge, the plane carried away halyards and antennae assemblies, smashed into the stack, and then crashed close aboard to starboard.